Fairfax County, Virginia: Parks and recreation

 The county has many protected areas, a total of over 390 county parks on more than 23000 acre.
 The Fairfax County Park Authority maintains parks and recreation centers through the county.
-There are also two national protected areas that are inside the county at least in part, including the Elizabeth Hartwell Mason Neck National Wildlife Refuge, the George Washington Memorial Parkway, and Wolf Trap National Park for the Performing Arts.
-The Mason Neck State Park is also in Lorton.
+There are also two national protected areas that are inside the county at least in part, including Elizabeth Hartwell Mason Neck National Wildlife Refuge, George Washington Memorial Parkway, and Wolf Trap National Park for the Performing Arts.
+Mason Neck State Park is also in Lorton.

 Fairfax County is a member of the Northern Virginia Regional Park Authority.

-The Reston Zoo is in Reston, Virginia.
+Reston Zoo is in Reston.
 The National Zoo is nearby in Washington, D.C.